Sony Xperia XA1

 The Sony Xperia XA1 is a smartphone produced by Sony.
 Part of the Xperia X Series, the device was unveiled along with the Sony Xperia XZ Premium, Sony Xperia XZs and Sony Xperia XA1 Ultra at the annual Mobile World Congress in February 2017.

 Specifications

 Hardware

-It features a 23 megapixel rear camera, an 8 megapixel front-facing camera, headphone jack, 32 GB of on board storage (which can be expanded up to 256 GB via micro SD) and a 720p display.
+It features a 23 megapixel rear camera, an 8 megapixel front-facing camera, headphone jack, 32 GB of on board storage (which can be expanded up to 256 GB via micro SD) and a 5.0 inch 720p display.

+The Xperia XA1 SoC uses a MediaTek Helio P20 (MT6757) with only 3GB of RAM.

 Software

-It runs on Android 7.0 "Nougat" out of the box.
+It runs on Android 7.0 "Nougat" out of the box and it can be updated to Android 8.0 "Oreo" via software update by Sony.